Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO: Conclusions

 \section{Conclusions}

-In this paper, we considered the angle-domain Doppler shifts compensation scheme for high-mobility uplink communication and derived the exact PSD and Doppler spread as a measure to assess the residual time variation of the equivalent channel.
-The analysis reveals that the PSD can be fully characterized by the beam function and window function, which depends on the antenna array configuration and the beamforming directions, respectively.
-Based on the delicately derived PSD with explicit expression, the impact of some essential parameters including the antenna spacing and beamforming directions on the channel PSD was discussed.
-Inspired by the PSD analysis, an antenna weighting technique was further proposed to reduce the Doppler spread through equivalently modifying the beam function.
-Numerical results were provided to corroborate the PSD analysis and the antenna weighting technique.
+In this paper, we considered the angle-domain Doppler shifts compensation scheme for high-mobility uplink communication and derived the exact PSD and Doppler spread as a measure of assessing the residual channel time variation.
+The analysis reveals that the channel PSD can be fully characterized by the pattern function and beam-distortion function, which depend on the antenna spacing and the beamforming directions, respectively.
+Based on the delicately derived PSD with an explicit expression, the impacts of some essential parameters including antenna spacing and beamforming directions on channel PSD were discussed.
+Moreover, in order to gain more effective reduction of Doppler spread, we further introduced the CCAP parameter to optimize the original MF beamforming network.
+The optimized beamformers incorporating CCAP parameter can ulteriorly suppress the residual Doppler shifts and thus yield slighter channel time variation.
+Numerical results were provided to corroborate the channel PSD analysis and the proposed CCAP beamforming network optimization technique.

 \appendices